denten/denten.github.io/_includes/CV/06-talks.md

 - "The Sociology of Book Piracy."
 Lecture by invitation at the Digital Humanities Symposium, Yale University Library on November 12, 2016.
 - "Experimental Methods in the Humanities."
-Lecture by invitation at the Scandinavian Modernism and Digital Resources workshop at Aaarhus University, Denmark on September 14, 2016.
+Lecture by invitation at the Scandinavian Modernism and Digital Resources workshop at Aarhus University, Denmark on September 14, 2016.
 - Principal convener of Architectures of Knowledge: Mumbai conference at the Tata Institute for Social Sciences on July 4-6, 2016.
 - "Literature Down to a Pixel."
 Conference presentation as part of the Ephemera and
   Ephemerality: Media, Archive, Memory panel at ACLA (Harvard University) on March 17-19, 2016.
 - "Metaphor Machines."
 Lecture by invitation at the Digital Poetics Conference, CUNY Graduate Center on February 5, 2016.
 Presented also at Possibilities: Works-in-Progress seminar, Institute for Comparative Literature and Society, Columbia on November 14, 2016.
 - "Rapid Prototyping of Speculative Thought."
 Talk by invitation at Digging Deep:
   Ecosystems, Institutions and Processes for Critical Making, CUNY Graduate Center on December 1, 2015.